This

 Nick was initially a specialist in Dicynodon.

-He described Lystrosaurus georgi which is include in this show.
+described Lystrosaurus georgi which is include in this

 After these initial successes his mind began to wander.